-Welcome at Jaipur Gemstone – Artisan Jewelry India
+Welcome at Jaipur Gemstone – Silver Jewelry India

 If you want to learn about the basics of the diamond then you need to understand 4C’s.
 4C’s now the universal acceptable method for grading the diamonds.